plrguez/fuse-od-source/Platform/readme.txt

 - Repeat until all the needed ROMs are assigned.
 - Finally do accept all pressing the `A` button.

-You can reset a rom to Fuse's default rom with the `Y` button.
+You can reset a rom to default with the `Y` button.

 NOTE:
   The emulator detect your rom as custom if they not have the name expected, including the path.
   This affect to auto-load media (tapes, disks).
 In standard Fuse compilation cutoms roms don't autoload.
   The option "Auto-load media with custom rom" in General options (default False) auto-load also with custom roms.

-Also roms con be added to the 'rom' directory at Fuse config path ("$HOME/.fuse/roms").
+Also roms con be added to the 'rom' directory in config path ("$HOME/.fuse/roms").
 Fuse search in this path for rom files with the default names.

     For OpenDingux   "/media/data/local/home/.fuse/roms"